dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 ## Disabled and expired secrets

-Disabled and expired secrets throw a `KeyVaultClientException`.
-To prevent your app from throwing, replace your app or update the disabled/expired secret.
+Disabled and expired secrets throw a `KeyVaultClientException` at runtime.
+To prevent the app from throwing, provide the configuration using a different configuration provider or update the disabled or expired secret.

 ## Troubleshoot